-1. Model and teach your players to Honor the Game.
-Teach the elements of ROOTS - Respect for: Rules, Opponents, Officials, Teammates, and one's Self.
+Model and teach your players to Honor the Game.

-- Appoint a parent to be "Culture Keeper" for the team. - Share with your players' parents your desire for them to Honor the Game. - Drill Honoring the Game in practice. - Seize teachable moments to talk with players about Honoring the Game.
+- Teach ROOTS respect for Rules, Opponents, Officials, Teammates, and one's Self. - Hold a parent meeting and distribute PCA's Parent/Guardian Letter to help parents Honor the Game. - Appoint a parent to be "Culture Keeper" for the team. - Drill Honoring the Game in practice. - Seize teachable moments to talk with players about Honoring the Game.